Should you buy a service contract or extended warranty? My answer has always been no. These days, however, I'm less sure. Here's why.

 My opinion has always been these add-ons are merely profit centers for retailers and rarely worth the money.

 Recently, however, I began questioning that advice, not because the service contracts are better, but because some products they protect are getting worse.

 Here’s a look at this week’s reader question.

 Are extended service plans for washing machines and dryers worth the investment?
 We bought a new Maytag electric dryer six months ago, and now we are receiving mailings about buying a service plan to “protect our investment.” — Kathy

-Before we delve into this topic, here’s a related TV news story we recently shot.
+Before we delve into this topic, here’s a related Money Talks TV news story.
 It’s about those warranties you see advertised that are supposed to cover all the major components of your home.

 Now let’s address extended warranties and service plans.

 We’ve all been there: You’re at the checkout buying anything from a cellphone to a dishwasher, and the salesperson launches into a new pitch.
 “Don’t you want an extended warranty/service plan to protect you from expensive repairs?”

 There’s a reason these pitches are so intense.
 These post-sale policies come with markups of 50 percent or more, typically a much higher profit margin than the retailer makes from the product itself.
 That profit margin alone should tell you something — namely, lots more money is being taken in by warranty companies than they’re paying out for repairs.

 That’s one reason to just say no: The odds aren’t in your favor.
 Other reasons: